input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

     "reportHash": "c6bb42780a9c57a54220c856c1e947539bd15eeddfcbf3c0ddd6230e53db5fdd"
   },
   "summary": "This is the summary of the report."
-  "disclaimer": "This is the legal disclaimer from the ", "scripts": [
+  "disclaimer": "This is the legal disclaimer from the report", "scripts": [
         {
           "smartContractInfo": {